kumakyoo42/Oma/README.md

 ### Java-Options

-Java Virtual Machine knows a lot of options.
-For Oma you need probably one one of them: `-Xmx<size>` to indicate the maximum amount of memory used.
+The Java Virtual Machine knows a lot of options.
+For Oma you need probably only one of them: `-Xmx<size>` to indicate the maximum amount of memory used.
 E.g. `-Xmx3G` to use 3 giga bytes of memory.

 ## Build